opsfolio/resource-surveillance-commons/service/diabetes-research-hub/README.md

 1. **Step-by-Step Command Execution**
-2. **Using an Automated Script** (suitable for Windows Command Prompt and PowerShell):To use the automated script, refer to the [Single Command Execution](#single-command-execution).
+2. **Using an Automated Script** (suitable for Windows Command Prompt and PowerShell): To use the automated script, refer to the [Single Command Execution](#single-command-execution).

 ### Step 1: Navigate to the Folder Containing the Files

 - Open the command prompt and navigate to the directory with your files.
 - Command: `cd <folderpath>`
-- Example: `cd D:/workfiles/DRH-Files`
+- Example: `cd D:/DRH-Files`

 ### Step 2: Download Surveilr